What's on in Lesbian Wellington

 Occasional drinks & dinner at Finns Bar, Paekākāriki

-Held (usually) on the third Friday of the month at Finns Bar, Paekākāriki.
+Held on the third Friday (usually) of the month at Finns Bar, Paekākāriki.

-Next: Friday 15th December from 5.30 pm
+Next: Friday 21st March from 5.30 pm

 Please phone Finns and add your [first] name to Sally’s table 04 292 8081 or email finnshotel2021@hotmail.com and book a seat at Sally's table.